RossPaterson/advent-of-code/2019/README.md

 (image by [Jo Wood](https://github.com/jwoLondon))

-The most enjoyable puzzles so far have been days 3, 6, 7, 10 and 22.
+The most enjoyable puzzles were days 3, 6, 7, 10 and 22.
+Day 25 was cute.

 Some common AoC themes: